-I recently started a new job as an engineering lead at a live-ops game company.
-My duties include those commonly found associated with engineering management and technical lead roles, as well as a dash of project management.
+I recently started a new job as an engineering lead at a mobile game company.
+My responsibilities are typical for engineering management and technical lead roles, as well as a dash of project management.

 Among other things, I'm responsible for:

-- the prioritization, scoping and roadmapping of work
+- the prioritization, scoping and planning of work

 - the establishment of processes and best practices